GDC-ConsumerEdge/consumer-edge-core/docs/ONE_TIME_SETUP.md

 ## Goal 2 - Establishing Passwordless SSH

+> NOTE: Some steps are required for both target types unless indicated.

 The following are performed from the **provisioning machine**.

 1. Ping each machine (note, if failures, try once again before getting nervous).
 Also, see note below about `.lan` or `.localdomain` suffix that some routers automatically append for hostname resolution.
+NOTE: `nuc` or `cnuc` may need to be adjusted based on Physical (`nuc`) or Cloud (`cnuc`)
     ```bash
     # Set however many machines you have provisioned.
 This example is 5
     export MACHINE_COUNT=5
     for i in `seq $MACHINE_COUNT`; do
-        HOSTNAME="nuc-$i"
+        HOSTNAME="nuc-$i.lan" # chose 'cnuc' or 'nuc' according to your scenario
         ping -c 3 ${HOSTNAME}
     done
     ```